 - The call is for proposals up to £500,000 for a period of up to three years.
 The RfPB tiered approach to funding limits according to the trajectory to patient benefit also applies to this call.

-- This call has now launched and applicants can access an online application form via the Research Management System (RMS).
-The submission deadline for applications is on 17 May 2023 at 1 pm.
-Applicants are strongly encouraged to start completing the online form on RMS as soon as possible.
+- This call has now closed.
+The submission deadline for applications was on 17 May 2023 at 1 pm.

 - We hosted an online launch event with a live Q and A session on Monday 16 January 2023.
 The recording of the webinar is available below.